TedTschopp/tedt.org/_posts/Blog Posts/2003-12-19-happy-advent.md

     we all have for something.
 Join the author on a surprising trip to Disneyland where a rainy day turned into a powerful and emotional Christmas experience.
-From joyful rides to a candlelight procession, this account captures the spirit of Advent in a way that is both profound and unexpected.
+From joyful rides to a candlelight procession, this account captures the spirit of Advent in a way that is both profound and unexpected.'

-    '
 seo-description: "What does Advent mean to you?
-What is that sense of yearning and\
-    \ longing we all have for something.   \n"
+What is that sense of yearning and longing we all have for something."

 categories:
 - Religion
-- Computers
 tags: ''
 keywords: Disneyland, Christmas, Candlelight Processional, Advent, Choir, Spiritual
     Experience, Rainy Day, Toon Town, Small World, Grumpy Jester Hat, Luke Chapter